-Chronic truants and their parent/guardian will be referred to the Monroe County Probation Office for prosecution under the Indiana statutes.
-As defined by the Indiana School Code, a habitual truant is a student who has been absent without a valid cause from school for 10 or more of the previous 180 regular attendance days.
-Legal Reference: IC 20-33-2-11 is, there must be reasonable grounds to believe that the search will reveal a violation of school rules or produce evidence of unlawful activity.
+SEARCHES: Public school students do possess a clearly established constitutional right to be free from unreasonable searches and seizures.
+(1) However, school officials may search students when they have "reasonable suspicion in light of all circumstances" to do so.
+(2) That is, there must be reasonable grounds to believe that the search will reveal a violation of school rules or produce evidence of unlawful activity.
 The issue of police involvement should be determined by the nature of the time involved (e.g., an illegal weapon) or the extent of the situation.
 Involving law enforcement authorities requires a higher standard of suspicion; that is, there must be probable cause to search.
 There is no expectation of privacy for students' lockers, locker contents and auto vehicles/vehicle drivers on school property.
 The principal/designee may search these at any time.
 Legal Reference: IC 20-33-8-32